 Ownership

 In a condo, ownership comes with shared legal duties.
 Every owner is responsible for maintaining their private unit, paying condo fees and taxes, and contributing to the upkeep and proper management of the common areas.
-These responsibilities are described in Articles 1063 to 1077 of the Civil Code of Québec.
+Articles 1063 to 1077 of the Civil Code of Québec describe these responsibilities.
 Therefore, in addition to higher costs, owners will need to dedicate a couple of hours per month to fulfilling their duties.

 Together, the owners form the syndicate of co-ownership, which elects a board of directors to manage the building on their behalf.
-This board of directors is normally composed of owners and is responsible for the day to day operations of the condo, although they can appoint a property management company to execute operations, they remain personally liable.
+The owners generally sit on the board of directors and they are responsible for the day to day operations of the condo.
+And although they often appoint a property management company to execute operations, they remain personally liable.

 The directors are legally bound to act in the best interests of all co-owners.
 They oversee budgets, enforce by-laws, maintain the property and ensure compliance with provincial laws such as Bill 16 and Bill 141.
-If they act negligently or fail to fulfill these duties, they can be held personally liable under the Civil Code of Québec.
+If they act negligently or fail to fulfill these duties, the syndicate or effected owners can hold them personally liable under the Civil Code of Québec.
 For example, if a director loses their job, and decides to cut condo fees, this could be a breach of their fiduciary duty and a form of mismanagement.

 By contrast, apartment tenants have very few responsibilities.
-The landlord manages and maintains the building, while tenants are simply required to pay rent, follow their lease and keep their unit in good condition.
+The landlord manages and maintains the building, while tenants are simply pay rent, follow their lease and keep their unit in good condition.

 Flexibility